Ben Hueso

-Benjamin "Ben" Hueso (born September 2, 1969) is an American businessman and politician who served in the California State Senate.
-A Democrat, he represented the 40th Senate District, which encompassed Imperial County and the border regions of San Diego County.
+Benjamin Hueso (born September 2, 1969) is an American businessman and politician who served as a member of the California State Senate from 2013 to 2022, representing the 40th Senate District.
+A member of the Democratic Party, he previously served in the California State Assembly and on the San Diego City Council.

 Hueso served as Chair of the California Latino Legislative Caucus.
-He previously served as Vice-Chair from 2015 to 2016.
+He previously served as vice-chair from 2015 to 2016.

 Hueso was elected to the State Senate in a 2013 special election to replace then-Senator Juan Vargas, who was elected to the U.S. House of Representatives in November 2012.
-Before being elected to the State Senate, he served in the California State Assembly, representing the 80th Assembly District from 2012 to 2013 and the 79th Assembly District from 2010 to 2012.
+Before being elected to the State Senate, he served in the California State Assembly, representing the 80th Assembly district from 2012 to 2013 and the 79th Assembly District from 2010 to 2012.
 Prior to that, he served on the San Diego City Council, including two years as Council President.

 Education and career

 Hueso was born in San Diego and grew up in Logan Heights.
 His parents were immigrants from Mexico and community activists, running an informal community medical clinic out of their home.
 He graduated from Point Loma High School and then from the University of California, Los Angeles with a degree in Sociology/Urban Studies and Planning.
-He studied at the University of Odessa, Ukraine and completed post-graduate work in Community and Economic Development at San Diego State University.
+He studied at the University of Odesa, Ukraine and completed post-graduate work in Community and Economic Development at San Diego State University.
 He worked for the city as a redevelopment agency staffer and also owned his own business.

 Elective office

 San Diego City Council

 Hueso was elected in a special 2005 election and reelected in the regular 2006 election to represent San Diego City Council District 8.
 He was the only Latino on the council at the time.
-He was chosen by his colleagues to serve as City Council President 2009-2010, the second person to serve in that post.
+He was chosen by his colleagues to serve as City Council President 2009–2010, the second person to serve in that post.
 He was also a member of the California Coastal Commission for two years while serving on the City Council.